 To enhance airflow onsite, you can also “open windows and doors (only if it does not pose a safety risk) to increase circulation of outdoor air,” Dr. Freedman says.

-Those spots in the office where you and your co-workers typically congregate and interact — think break rooms, kitchens and conference rooms — should be eliminated or limited, per the CDC.
+For the safety of unvaccinated people, those spots in the office where co-workers typically congregate and interact — think break rooms, kitchens and conference rooms — should be eliminated or limited, per the CDC.
 To prevent overcrowding, your company should devise a system that allows for staggered use of these communal spaces, which must be cleaned and disinfected frequently.

 If an in-person meeting is unavoidable, Dr. Freeman recommends: